Can You Train Like A Wildlife Ranger?

 Push-ups and sit-ups will have to be completed with perfect form in order to count towards their total.
 Andrew Campbell, Chief Executive Officer of the Game Rangers’ Association of Africa, has demonstrated what perfect form should look like in the following videos.

-Push-Up Challenge
+Wildlife Ranger Push-Up Challenge 2022

 Most push-ups in 2 minutes